ryanraposo/codeui/README.md

         - View & customize the colors of VS Code's interface

-        - Workbench customization only
+        - Global workbench customization only

-## Known Issues

-- Does not account for theme-specific workbench color customizations in user settings